Yangon's Golden Heart: A Local Shares What Tourists Never See

 Other essentials:

-Shan noodles — from the Shan state, rice noodles with chicken or pork in a tomato sauce.
+Shan noodles — from Shan state, rice noodles with chicken or pork in a tomato sauce.
 2,000 MMK at Bogyoke Market food court.

 Mohinga variations — each region makes it differently.
 Mandalay-style is thicker.
 Rakhine-style is spicier.